F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 Decrease TTL value.

-If there is no valid RTE_FLOW_ITEM_TYPE_IPV4 or RTE_FLOW_ITEM_TYPE_IPV6 in pattern, Some PMDs will reject rule because behaviour will be undefined.
+If there is no valid RTE_FLOW_ITEM_TYPE_IPV4 or RTE_FLOW_ITEM_TYPE_IPV6 in pattern, Some PMDs will reject rule because behavior will be undefined.

 .. _table_rte_flow_action_dec_ttl: